 Following the Prime Minister’s address on Sunday and the further LTA and government guidance published today, we will be opening our club up to members this Wednesday (13 May).
 As before, we will be enforcing strict social distancing measures, as outlined below, and will not be running club socials or tournaments until otherwise advised.

 We are delighted to be able to open again and we are committed to ensuring the safety of our members.
 We need members to please respect and follow our guidelines and advise us of any concerns.

 Members from Wednesday can play tennis (singles only or doubles with people from the same household) at a safe distance from others, provided players are under 70 years of age, do not have underlying health conditions and are not pregnant.

-In line with current LTA advice, if you do decide to play:
+In line with current LTA advice (version 1), if you do decide to play:

 - Pre book your court online.
 Allow a buffer period between court bookings to allow players to leave before next players arrive.

 - Keep in small groups, with a maximum of 2 players, unless you are from the same household.

 - Play is limited to singles only in line with social distancing.
 The only exception for doubles is if playing partners are from the same household.

 - Avoid touching your face and try not to touch any surfaces.

 - Keep a safe distance of 2 metres between each other and consider wearing gloves or using your personal marked tennis balls when serving.